aregsar/aregsarblog/blog/2019/github-pages-tech-stack-jekyll-markdown-liquid/index.md

 In this post I want to discuss the technologies that Github pages uses under the hood to take the markdown pages in your blog and transform and publish them as html content for consumption via web browsers.

-This information may help you to have a better understanding of the content of this series of posts on publishin your own blog on Github pages.

 ## Markdown files and Github Flavored Markdown

 Github pages uses standard Github repositories to host Github pages content.